Sacramento Valley Electric Railroad: History

-The Oakland, Antioch, & Eastern Railway applied to the Railroad Commission to abandon the line on July 23, 1917.
+The Oakland, Antioch, & Eastern Railway applied to the Railroad Commission to abandon the line on July 23, 1917; permission was granted to abandon the line in the same month.
 It last ran on August 9, before it was torn up and partially salvaged by the Tidewater Southern Railway for its electrified line.

 The station agent at Dixon regularly had to send mail reminding Oakland, Antioch, & Eastern officials to pay him, as the company often avoided this due to the unprofitable nature of the line.